Arahit0gami/test_webtronics/README.md

 ## Documentation

-All API descriptions can be found at the addresses:
+All API descriptions can be found at the following addresses:

 - <http://127.0.0.1:8000/docs>